 - Serve salmon on top of chard garnished with fresh parsley, if desired.

-- Be sure to use ghee or even olive oil instead of butter for a dairy free, paleo, and whole30 compliant version of this recipe.
+- Make it paleo/whole30/dairy free: Be sure to use ghee or even olive oil instead of butter for a dairy free, paleo, and whole30 compliant version of this recipe.

 - Depending on the thickness of your fish, and also the variety and whether it's wild caught or farm raised, all may have an effect on the cooking time.
 You may need to cook it a bit longer than I did.